ganeti/ganeti/man/hail.rst

 The options that can be passed to the program are as follows:

 -p, --print-nodes
   Prints the before and after node status, in a format designed to allow the user to understand the node's most important parameters.
-See the man page **hbal**(1) for more details about this field.
+See the man page **htools**(1) for more details about this option.

 -t *datafile*, --text-data=*datafile*
   The name of the file holding cluster information, to override the